pretix/pretix-docs/docs/guides/products/index.md

 Click the :btn-icon:fa3-plus-circle: Add condition: button **within the AND-bracket** and select "Product", then "is one of", and then all admission tickets **other than** the season pass.
 Click the :btn-icon:fa3-plus-circle: Add condition: button within the AND-bracket again and select "Current date and time", then "is after", then "Event start".
+You can leave the "Tolerance (minutes)" fields empty or specify a tolerance of, for example, "10" to allow entry for attendees 10 minutes before the corresponding time slot begins.

 Click the :btn-icon:fa3-plus-circle: Add condition: button within the AND-bracket again and select "Current date and time", then "is before", then "Event end".
-You can leave the "Tolerance (minutes)" fields empty or specify a tolerance of a few minutes for some leniency.
 Click the :btn-icon:fa3-plus-circle: Add condition: button within the AND-bracket a final time and select "Number of previous entries", then "=", then "0".

 Then, click the :btn-icon:fa3-plus-circle: Add condition: button that is located within the OR-bracket, but **not** within the AND-bracket.
 It should be further down on the page.
+Hovering your mouse over the brackets highlights AND-brackets in red, OR-brackets in green, and the innermost bracket in purple.
 Select "Product", then "is one of", and then your season pass product.

 You should add another condition to prevent the season pass being used by more than one person.